4d/docs/docs/code-editor/write-class-method.md

 The search defined in this area will be performed in the code located in the window.

-The **find** entry area enables you to enter the string of characters to be searched for.
-This area is a combo box that stores the last 15 character strings that have been searched for or replaced during the session.
+The **find** entry area enables you to enter the string to be searched for.
+This area is a combo box that stores the last 10 strings that have been searched for or replaced during the session.
 If you highlight text before choosing the **Find...** command, it will appear in this area.
 You can then either use this text or replace it with another.

 Once a string is entered or selected, all occurrences found in the opened window are highlighted and the right side of the area displays the total number of hits found.
 It also indicates the current position of the cursor among all hits.